 Now think of the current global mold epidemic is more along the lines of a biblical plague infecting approximately 50% or more of the U.S. residential properties and about 85% or more of the commercial properties.
 It’s as if the whole country is in a mold zone, and the facts are that the insurance companies would go out of business if they were to cover all the mold damage.

 The insurance companies know this, so they often exclude or limit mold damage coverage to protect their business and profits.
 But as I mentioned above, there is hope for some of you because they will cover any active emergency or very recent water damage that leads to mold growth.

 The Mold Damage Must Be Caused By a Common Peril (Emergency Leak)

 The only way that you will most likely be covered is if the mold growth in your home was caused by what is called a “common peril.”

-This would be emergency type water damage situations such as clogged main drain that overflows in the house, leaky water heaters and or a busted pipe to name a few.
-If these water damage events cause mold growth, then you should be 100% covered because the growth was the result of a common peril – ie: active water damage.
+This would be emergency-type water damage situations such as clogged main drain that overflows in the house, leaky water heaters, and or a busted pipe, to name a few.
+If these water damage events cause mold growth and you report the claim within two weeks or less, you should be 100% covered because the growth resulted from a common peril – i.e.: active water damage.

-This is what the insurance company Esurance says they will cover:
+According to the insurance company Esurance, they will cover:

 What they mean by saying that “the water damage must be from water hitting your home before touching the outside ground” is that they will not cover flooding from the outside.
 This would fall under flood insurance and would probably not be covered by your policy.